ammapanin/aserwaah.github.io/index.md

 I am an economist based at the Nuffield College [Centre for Experimental Social Sciences](https://cess-nuffield.nuff.ox.ac.uk/), where I am a Postdoctoral Research Officer and a Fellow of Nuffield College.
-My work focuses on exploring how risk and uncertainty shape economic decision making.
+My work explores how risk and uncertainty shape economic decision making.
 At the moment I am particularly excited about a couple of empirical and theoretical papers looking at how religious institutions in developing countries act as insurers.
 Insurance may be one amongst many financial